 People of either gender can take pride in masculine or feminine qualities they possess.
 I like to compliment Tolstoy, for example, on his feminine novelistic eye.
 Most male novelists can't do the thing where you go inside a character's head and excavate like ten layers of conflicting motivation, but Tolstoy nailed those femininely astute psychological observations.

-And there is a woman I see about Town, who likely identifies as trans, with a badass goatee and tattoos and rough, sagged jeans and a wallet chain and hella masculine swagger.
+And there is a woman I see about Town--perhaps transitioning, but still using the ladies locker room at the gym--with a badass goatee and tattoos and rough, sagged jeans and a wallet chain and hella masculine swagger.
 She is so cool.
 Subversion of gender is its own bold expression of gender.

 *Fascinating research on the nature/nurture gender question has been done by Simon Baron-Cohen, who, as you might have hoped, is in fact the cousin of Sacha Baron Cohen.